sum12/route_planner/Readme.md

 ```

 ```
-cargo test  # to run test
+cargo test  # to run test, this needs the server (cargo run) running in another terminal
 ```

 ### logging